0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 To view the currently supported sources on Goerli refer to https://goerli.api.0x.org/swap/v1/sources.
 At the time of writing this guide the following liquidity sources are supported on Goerli: `0x`, `MultiHop`, `SushiSwap`, `Uniswap`, `Uniswap_V2` and `Uniswap_V3`.
 The token you want to use for testing must have liquidity on at least one of these sources.

 In addition, only certain pairs are deployed on testnests and available for testing.
-At the time of writing, the recommended testing pair is ETH <> UNI deployed by Uniswap on Goerli.
+At the time of writing, the recommended testing pair is WETH < > UNI deployed by Uniswap on Goerli.

 Also see our [Working in the Testnet Guide](/0x-swap-api/guides/working-in-the-testnet) for additional information.